RichardErkhov/photocompression/README.md

 # Some code for photo compression and archive encryption
 If you are using my code, please leave a link to my github.

-This code is mess, that's True, one day I will fix it!
-Thank you for understanding.

-This code is not working properly (probably), there are a lot of unused libraries, so I'm going to fix them soon.
+This code is not working properly (probably).

-There is gui version (just run python gui.py).
+There is gui version (just run python gui.py) and cli version (just run python cli.py).

 Main code is in main.py.
 You can edit it to make fit you purpose.